Professor Sergi Pardos-Prado

 - Professor of Comparative Politics (Politics)

 Sergi Pardos-Prado is Professor of Comparative Politics at the School of Social and Political Sciences at the University of Glasgow.
-At Glasgow he is also Impact Champion for Politics and International Relations, and member of the College Assessment Panel at the College of Social Sciences.
+He is also Impact Champion for Politics and International Relations, and member of the College Assessment Panel at the College of Social Sciences.

 He was previously Associate Professor in Politics at Merton College, University of Oxford, and Postdoctoral Prize Research Fellow at Nuffield College Oxford.
 He received is PhD in Political and Social Sciences from the European University Institute in Florence.

-Sergi Pardos-Prado research's interests lie at the inersection between comparative politics, political behaviour, comparative political economy, migration studies, and quantitative research methods.
+Sergi Pardos-Prado research's interests lie at the intersection between comparative politics, political behaviour, comparative political economy, migration studies, and quantitative research methods.

 More specifically, he has two main lines of research.
 First, he is working on a number of comparative politics projects studying outcomes like voting behaviour, redistribution preferences, economic perceptions, and political participation among others.
 He is particularly interested in understanding how different macro-level configurations of party systems, ideological dimensions, labour market structures, and tax systems affect individual preferences and rational behaviour.